rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   Return software products where name is Office and the family is HealthMatics. <br>

   * OR <br>
-  Use the OR clause to  return one condition <br>
+  Use the OR clause to  return either one of two condtions. <br>
   `MATCH (s:SOFTWARE_PRODUCT) WHERE s.name = "Office" OR s.family = "HealthMatics"  RETURN s` <br>
   Return software products where name is Office or the family is HealthMatics. <br>